J08nY/pyecsca-codegen/docs/commands.rst

 Perform scalar multiplication
 -----------------------------

-Perform scalar multiplication of the curve generator.
+Perform scalar multiplication of a point.

 - Character: :code:`m`
 - Payload: Encoded.

   - :code:`s` The scalar.
+  - :code:`w` The point to multiply.
 - Response:
   - :code:`w` The resulting point, in the implementation coordinates.